jayzes/wedding-website/_sections/things_to_do.md

 Both of us (but Jay in particular) are coffee monsters, and one of our favorite summer rituals is sitting out reading while enjoying a delicious cold brew.
 Our two favorite spots in the valley are Yeti’s Grind (located in the Solaris in Vail Village) and Hovey & Harrison (located in Edwards).

 ### Dining & Drinking
+There are a number of dining and drinking establishments to suit nearly every preference.
+Some of our favorites, in no particular order, include:

-- Vail Brewing Co / Crazy Mountain / Bonfire
+- Vail Brewing Co, Crazy Mountain, and Bonfire for beers
-- Vin48
+- Vin48 for wine and small plates
-- Craftsman (?)
+- Craftsman for upscale sandwiches
-- Sonnenalp (?)
+- Sonnenalp for a taste of Bavaria in Vail Village
-- Northside (Donuts)
+- Northside for donuts
+- Yellow Belly and Larkburger for a quick bite